severalnines/docs/installation.rst

 ..
 Note:: Replace ``{SSH user}`` and ``{IP address of the target node}`` with appropriate values.
 Repeat the command for all target hosts.

 The installation is complete and you can start to import existing or deploy a new database cluster.
-Please review the `User Guide <user-guide/>`_ for details.
+Please review the :ref:`User Guide` for details.

+.. _Installation - Manual Installation - Debian-Ubuntu:

 Debian/Ubuntu
 +++++++++++++

 The following steps should be performed on the ClusterControl node, unless specified otherwise.
 Ensure you have Severalnines repository and ClusterControl UI installed.
 Please refer to Severalnines Repository section for details.
 Omit sudo if you are installing as root user.
 Take note that for Ubuntu 12.04/Debian 7 and earlier, replace all occurrences of ``/var/www/html`` with ``/var/www`` in the following instructions.

-1. Setup `Severalnines APT Repository <installation.html#apt-repository>`_.
+1. Setup :ref:`Installation - Severalnines Repository - APT Repository`.

 2. If you have AppArmor running, disable it and open the required ports (or stop iptables):